 Writing – Through a series of modeled teacher writing sessions, the pupils start to write their own versions of the genres, based on an adapted plan of the original text.

 To ensure that this learning has become embedding, the children will complete a closely linked independent writing task shortly after concluding the topic, to identify their understanding, retention and recall, informing future planning.

 Specific grammar and punctuation skills are taught in the Reading and Gathering Content phases, before being applied writing process.
 Children are expected to edit and improve their work and apply the skills taught in English across the range of curriculum subjects and opportunities for independent writing are incorporated into planning on a weekly basis.

 Reading is essential for our pupils development in all areas of the curriculum.
 At St Silas, we want the children to develop a lifelong love of reading that will become an integral part of their future.
 The children will have guided sessions in school, home reading books targeting specific development areas and regular library visits, both in school and to Blackburn library.

 In addition to the daily English lesson children will also participate in a 20 minute guided reading session where they develop reading accuracy and comprehension skills.
-Each child receives a number of home reading books that are changed on a weekly basis.
+Each child receives a number of home reading books that are changed on a regular basis.
+Children are encouraged to read daily at home and there are class incentives for doing so.
 The home reading scheme consists mainly of books from the, ‘Oxford Reading Tree Scheme.’
-To encourage reading for enjoyment we allow children to choose books that interest them from the colour band allocated according to the level that each individual child is working at.
 Each colour band is written in order to ensure careful progression so that children build upon and embed vital skills.